Driving Under The Influence Of Drugs

 The measurement of impairment is a controversial topic, and as a result, many drug-related DUI cases are defendable with the help of an experienced lawyer.
 Sometimes, a urine or blood test is not determinative of impairment.
 Get help from an attorney if you have questions about drugs and driving.

 Contact Us For A Free Case Review

-Were you accused of driving while impaired in DuPage County or elsewhere in Illinois?
+Were you accused of driving while under the influence of drugs in DuPage County or elsewhere in Illinois?
 Contact us for a free consultation about your case.